ADNTNU/Quiz-App/README.md

 ## App architecture

-Our architecture consist of State full and less classes that display widgets to the UI and fetch questions from a data.dart file.
+Our architecture consist of stateful and stateless classes that display widgets to the UI and fetch questions from a data.dart file.
 In the UI-layer we use Widgets to display the start, questions and end screen for the user.
 The state managment hold infromation about the users answers, witch screen you on and etc. The data layer hold information about the questions and answers.

 ## Specifications